 - Divide the apples into bowls for each group of three students. - Set up a station where you can plug in the hot plate, and small groups of students will be able to gather around to make applesauce.
-Have a couple of cutting mats and apple corers set out for students to use.

-- Have a couple of apples already sliced and ready to start cooking to help the process along.
-No need to peel them. - > Write the following prompt on chart paper or a whiteboard where all students can see: "Different types or varieties of apples contribute to a flavorful applesauce.
-How do people with different talents, characteristics, and interests contribute to a vibrant community?"
+Have a couple of cutting mats and apple corers set out for students to use. - Have a couple of apples already sliced and ready to start cooking to help the process along.
+No need to peel them. - > Write the following prompt on chart paper or a whiteboard where all students can see: "Diverse varieties of apples contribute to a flavorful applesauce.
+How do diverse people contribute to a vibrant community?"